Every year, as part of its mission to support promising new research on the American presidency, the CPH hosts postdoctoral fellows.

 - Leading a silo within the overall Collective Memory Project, on a subject within the Fellow's expertise.
-This includes conceptualizing the topic, issuing invitations to potential interviewees, and leading the interviews.
+This may include everything from conceptualizing the topic to leading the interviews.
 Travel is often required for these interviews

 - Participating in interviews led by other members of the CPH team, either as a secondary interviewer, or as film and tech support.

-- Post-interview production, including editing transcriptions, preparing film for the editing process, website.
+- Post-interview production, including editing transcriptions, preparing film for the editing process, and editing the website.

 - Developing skills within the burgeoning field of Digital Humanities, including working with the CPH website, exploring XML language, and the opportunity to participate in classes offered by the Digital Humanities Summer Institute a the University of Victoria.

 The CPH interprets "Presidential History" in the broadest terms possible and thus welcomes postdoctoral fellows from a wide range of fields related to the presidency, executive power, or the federal government in general.
 You can view the profiles of current postdoctoral fellows here.